 - The DSL will refer all cases of suspected abuse or neglect to the Local Authority Children's Services (Safeguarding and Specialist Services) and/or Police (cases where a crime may have been committed) or to the Channel programme where there is a radicalisation concern.
 Liaise with the Head Teacher or Principal to inform him/ her of issues- especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations.
 Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
 Support staff members around requests for involvement to other agencies.
-Share information with appropriate staff in relation to a child's looked after (CLA) legal status (whether they are looked after under voluntary arrangements with consent of parents or on an Interim Care Order or Care Order) and contact - Ensure they have details of the CLA's social worker and the name of the virtual school Head Teacher in the authority that looks after the child.
+Share information with appropriate staff in relation to a child's looked after (CLA) - arrangements with birth parents or those with parental responsibility.
+Ensure they have details of the CLA's social worker and the name of the virtual school Head Teacher in the authority that looks after the child.